noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 }
 ```

-The add `-H path/to/disable_float.tex` to your `pandoc` command when rendering the report.
+Then add `-H path/to/disable_float.tex` to your `pandoc` command when rendering the report.
 This will force `pandoc` to render the images in the order that they appear in the original Markdown file while also preserving their captions.
 [Source](http://stackoverflow.com/a/33801326/1407737).